Nieobie/game-icon-pack/README.md

 - No attribution required

 **Not Allowed:**
-- Prohibited to resell this pack directly or with minor modifications
+- Reselling this icon pack directly
+- Reselling modified versions of this icon pack